How to Help Students Plan Long-Term Projects and Stay on Track

 Pointers:

-· Encourage students to schedule the completion of an assignment a few days early just in case they want teacher feedback, time commitments are underestimated or unexpected priorities arise.
+· Encourage students to schedule the completion of an assignment a few days early, just in case they want teacher feedback, time commitments are underestimated, or unexpected priorities arise.

-· Allow your students to use my Planning Long-Term Assignments Checklist below as a guide throughout the process.
+· Allow your students to use my Free Planning Long-Term Assignments Checklist below as a guide throughout the process.

 planning assignments handout

-To learn more about teaching executive functioning skills and acquiring other helpful learning tools, consider purchasing Planning TimeManagement and Organization for Success.
-This publication offers methods and materials that guide, and support students in the areas of learning strategies, time management, planning and organization (executive functioning skills).
+To learn more about teaching executive functioning skills and acquiring other helpful learning tools, consider purchasing Planning Time Management and Organization for Success.
+This publication offers methods and materials that guide and support students in the areas of learning strategies, time management, planning, and organization (executive functioning skills).
 It includes agendas, questionnaires, checklists, as well as graphic organizers.
-You will also find advice and handouts for reading, math, memory, motivation, setting priorities and incentives programs.
-These materials were created over a ten-year period for my private practice.
+You will also find advice and handouts for reading, math, memory, motivation, setting priorities, and incentive programs.
+These materials were created over ten years ago for my private practice.
 What’s more, the materials accommodate learners of all ages from elementary to college.
-Finally, I offer a free sample assessment from the publication too, as well as a free video on executive functioning.
-To Access this Click Here.
+Finally, I offer a free sample assessment from the publication too, as well as a free informative video on executive functioning.
+To Access this, Click Here.

-Cheers, Dr. Erica Warren
+Cheers, Erica

 Share this post